Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-22/day-3/lecture-materials/intro-to-django-models.md

 You don't have to do anything with the migration files, but since this is the first time we've made one, let's open it and take a peek.

-> You should rarely need to edit migration files by hand, but it’s entirely possible to do so if you ever need to.
+> 🤯 You shouldn’t ever need to edit migration files by hand, but it’s entirely possible to do so if you needed to (please don’t in this course though).

 <br>
 <br>